Sierra-Bakery/dwipe/README.md

 DWIPE_THEME=nord dwipe --dry-run
 ```

+**Changing themes:**
+- Press **t** from the main screen to open the theme preview screen
+- The theme screen shows color examples for each color purpose (DANGER, SUCCESS, WARNING, etc.)
+- Press **t** while on the theme screen to cycle through available themes and preview them live
+- Press **ESC** or **ENTER** to return to the main screen
+- Selected theme is saved and persists across sessions

 **Theme features:**
 - Yellow/warning color for stopped wipes (state **s**) - highly visible even when not selected
 - Red/danger color for wipe confirmation prompts